marek-chadim/marek-chadim/README.md

 ### Hi there 👋

 - 🔭 MSc in Economics at the Stockholm School of Economics
-- 🌱 Metrics, Numerics and Bayesics
+- 🌱 Metrics, Numerics, and Bayesics